 The Scottish Government has invested money and energy in recruiting additional teaching students, with a 16% rise between 2015 and 2018.
 Critics argue, however, that the sharp increase in pupils cancels out any additional students in teacher training.

 There are shortages in traditionally difficult-to-fill subject areas such as science, maths, and computing, but also in languages, physical education, and home economics.

-It is therefore undeniable that there are very real challenges in teacher recruitment: COSLA argue that using supply teachers to cover unfilled vacancies is not sustainable; EIS believe this can only be addressed by enhancing teachers’ pay; the General Teaching Council highlight that teacher shortages is 'one of the most pressing issues' in education.
-In the face of this critical challenge, we ask, what can be done to improve recruitment and retention of teachers in Scotland?
+It is therefore undeniable that there are very real challenges in teacher recruitment – the General Teaching Council for Scotland highlight that teacher shortages is 'one of the most pressing issues' in education.
+In the face of this critical challenge, we ask, what can be done to improve the recruitment and retention of teachers in Scotland?

 Join us to hear from experts and policymakers from across the education sector as we examine the solutions to recruiting and retaining more teachers in Scotland.